mence/radio-beta/README.md

 ## Bugs

+*These were bugs indentified during the session.
+Where possible, I've tried to hunt down a root-cause for the bug which I hope helps.*

 * Genre Radio Station buttons do not render as links
     - My guess is this is somewhere in GLUE to work it out.
 Potentially the button-info class is being overridden.
 Guess this one really depends on what the style guide calls for in this case.
 * After quitting mid-stream, returning to genre radio returns a previously downvoted song.